 Ans: Tipping in Brazil is not customary.
-Only if you are overtly pleased with the service, complement with a generous tip.
-Anyways, service people are always pleased if they receive a tip.
-Service tax of 10% is included in the restaurant bill which is not compulsory but is paid most of the times, unless you have been handed over a bad service.
-Taxi fares are generally rounded up to the nearest denomination to avoid paying in coins, but no other tip is expected.
-The bellhop in a hotel who transfer the luggage to your room expects a tip of R$5 to R$10.
+If you are pleased with the service, complement with a generous tip, service people are always pleased if they receive a tip - a service tax of 10% is included in the restaurant bill.
+Taxi fares are generally rounded up to the nearest denomination to avoid paying in coins, but no other tip.
+The bellhop in a hotel that transfers the luggage to your room expects a tip.

 Q.9) What is the electric current voltage in Sao Paulo?

-Ans: In Sao Paulo, the electric current voltage is 110 Volts and 220 Volts.
+Ans: In Sao Paulo, the electric current voltage is 110-Volts and 220-Volts.
 But it can be different for each hotel.
-Carry a travel adapter as they may be indispensable for some devices.
+Carry a travel adapter.

 Q.10) How do I exchange foreign currency in Sao Paulo?

-Ans: The currency in Sao Paulo/Brazil is Real, pronounced as hay-al. Foreign currency can be exchanged at banks or shops with “Cambio” signs.
-Exchange rates for exchanging cash are better than withdrawing cash from ATM machines using credit cards.
-Also, other than ATM machines of HSBC, Citibank and Banco do Brasil in major cities, not all machines accept international credit cards.
+Ans: The currency in Sao Paulo/Brazil is Real, pronounced as hay-al. One can exchange Foreign currency at banks or shops having "Cambio" signs.
+Exchange rates for exchanging cash are better than withdrawing cash from ATMs using credit cards.
+Also, other than the ATMs of HSBC, Citibank, and Banco do Brasil, not all machines accept international credit cards.